vboyev-MSFT/defender-docs/defender-for-iot/set-up-rbac.md

     :::image type="content" source="media/set-up-rbac/permissions-mde-rbac2-choose-options.png" alt-text="Screenshot of the MDE RBAC (version2) permissions set up page with the specific permissions chosen for site security." lightbox="media/set-up-rbac/permissions-mde-rbac2-choose-options.png":::

 1. Select **Next**.
-1. In **Assigned user groups**, select the user groups from the list to assign assign to this role.
+1. In **Assigned user groups**, select the user groups from the list to assign to this role.
 1. Select **Submit**.

 ### Summary of RBAC roles and permissions for site security